Broadwater Development

 Broadwater Development is a casino holding company that is privately owned by Roy Anderson III, owner of Roy Anderson Corporation construction company, W.C.
 "Cotton" Fore, president of Gulfport-based W.C.
 Fore Trucking Inc., and Miami-based Dezer Development Group.

 History

 On January 20, 2005, the company won a bid for the President Casino Broadwater Resort for $82 million in a bankruptcy action.
 Foxwoods Development abandoned plans to purchase 15 acre of land from Broadwater for a casino on April 26, 2006.

-In June 2020, the company announced an agreement with Dakia Entertainment Hospitality to develop a $1.2 billion, 266-acre entertainment facility by summer 2023 in Biloxi, MI.
+In June 2020, the company announced an agreement with Dakia Entertainment Hospitality to develop a $1.2 billion, 266-acre entertainment facility by summer 2023 in Biloxi, MS.